Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

         ...
 ```

 > So far we only provide the weight decay in AdamW optimizer.
-For other optimizers, The effect of "weight decay" can be set by L2 regularization when we set the regularizer of the variable.
+For other optimizers, by setting the regularizer of the variable to L2 regularization we can get the same effect of "weight decay".

 ## Summary

-Job Function is the function decorated by `@oneflow.global_function`.
+A Job Function is the function decorated by `@oneflow.global_function`.
 Configurations and jobs are decoupled by that decorator.
-The `function_config` is used for **centralized configuration** .
+And the `function_config` is used for **centralized configuration** .
 It is convenient for both jobs switching and cluster scheduling configuration.

 In the job function, we can choose the optimizer, set learning rate and hyperparameters by `flow.optimizer`.